 After login, you will be asked if you want to allow UpdraftPlus to access your Dropbox account.

-You will be redirected to UpdraftPlus website where you need to click on ‘Complete Setup’ button to finish setup.
+You will be redirected to the UpdraftPlus website, where you need to click on the ‘Complete Setup’ button to finish the setup.

 You have now set up a backup schedule and remote location to store your backups.